Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Implementation on a trapped-ion quantum computer

-Finally, we also tested our agent on real quantum hardware and report the results of an experiment performed on one of IBM Quantum's superconducting qubit devices in Fig.~\ref{fig:nisq_4} (further experiments and additional details are discussed in Appendix~\ref{app:noise}).
-We prepare the quantum device in a Bell-Bell state and show the resulting gates inferred by the RL algorithm, as well as the corresponding action probabilities at every step (a).
+We tested our agent on real quantum hardware and report the results in Fig.~\ref{fig:nisq_4} of an experiment performed on a trapped ion system (further experiments and additional details are discussed in Appendix~\ref{app:noise}).

+We prepare the quantum device in four initial states: a Bell-Bell state, a GHZ state, a W state, and a shallow circuit state, shown in the four panels of Fig.~\ref{fig:nisq_4}.
+We show the resulting gates inferred by the RL algorithm, as well as the corresponding action probabilities at every step of the circuit on the left.
 The agent identifies the correct qubit indices for disentangling the state using a minimal number of steps.
-In panel (b) we plot an average of the measured single-qubit entanglement entropies (red solid line) which is reduced at the end of the protocol.
-However, a residual entanglement remains in the state; hence, we also show the entropies obtained from a statevector simulation using the same gates as before (blue dashed line); the latter entropy is brought down close to zero as expected.
-In Fig.~\ref{fig:app:nisq_1} we also discuss the entanglement of formation during the protocol and provide additional results obtained on a trapped ion platform that supports non-neighboring two-qubit gates.
-Overall, we find that the RL agent can successfully disentangle low-depth states, such as the Bell-Bell or the 3-qubit GHZ state, that can be prepared (and disentangled) with a few gates.
+On the right, we plot an average of the measured single-qubit entanglement entropies (red solid line) which is reduced at the end of the protocol.
+However, we find that a residual von Neumann entropy remains in the state; hence, we also show the entropies obtained from a statevector simulation using the same gates as before (blue dashed line); the latter entropy is brought down close to zero as expected.

+In Fig.~\ref{fig:app:nisq_1} we also discuss the entanglement of formation during the protocol, which quantifies the amount of entanglement for mixed states.
+We provide additional results obtained on another trapped ion system as well as one of IBM Quantum's superconducting qubit devices.
+In Fig.~\ref{fig:app:nisq_compare} we show comparisons of four different quantum hardware devices for two initial states.
+For both cases we present both the experimentally measured von-Neumann entanglement entropies as well as a noise-free statevector simulator von-Neumann entanglement entropies.
+Overall, we find that the RL agent can successfully disentangle low-depth states provided in Fig.~\ref{fig:nisq_4}, that can be prepared (and disentangled) with a few gates.
 For more complex states the agent quickly fails since noise becomes dominant resulting in maximally mixed states for which any selected two-qubit unitary fails.
 However, these results are expected to improve in the future as devices with lower error rates and larger coherence times become available.